cf-convention/cf-convention.github.io/conventions.md

   <div class="col-md-6">

-    <h2><a href="./conventions_contributors.html">List of contributors</a> to CF conventions
+    <h2><a href="./conventions_contributors.html">List of contributors</a> to CF conventions</h2>

     <h2>Compliance checker</h2>
-    <a href="https://pumatest.nerc.ac.uk/cgi-bin/cf-checker.pl">This utility</a> checks that a netCDF file which you supply complies with the CF conformance requirements and recommendations.
+    <a href="https://cfchecker.ncas.ac.uk">This utility</a> checks that a netCDF file which you supply complies with the CF conformance requirements and recommendations.

     <h2>Conformance</h2>
     Each version of the CF conventions document is accompanied by a conformance document which lists the requirements and recommendations that could be verified by the compliance checker or any program with a similar aim.
 For any <em>recommendation</em> which is not followed, the checker gives a warning; for any <em>requirement</em> which is not met, it reports an error.